Strange Week

 Plus, all the idealism in the world counts for nothing when you are on a limited budget and must do the best you can with what you have.

-Of course if we had 'loads 'a' money' we would be happy to buy American, British whatever.
+'loads 'a' money' we would be happy to buy American, British whatever.

 But, reality is that most of us haven't.
 If America wants us to buy their cars then they need to be as good as, if not better than the others.